EdgarGomez/ror-scraper/README.md

 # Ruby on Rails Movies Scraper
 Test application developed in Ruby on rails.
 It focuses in scrape movies from http://www.rottentomatoes.com/.
 The user can paste an url from this website and the app will scrape the data like synopsis, title, image, audience score, rating, etc.

-### App live preview
-Hosted on Heroku, you can view the app here: [rortodolist.herokuapp.com](http://rortodolist.herokuapp.com)

 ### Installing the app

 Once you downloaded/clone the code, run in you terminal: